getCannaBiz/cannabiz-menu/README.md

 # WP Dispensary

-The world's first (and best) medical marijuana dispensary menu plugin for WordPress.
+The world's first (and best) marijuana dispensary menu management plugin for WordPress.

-**please note that this repo is always being updated.**
+**please note that the master branch is under active development.**

-If you're looking for a stable version to use with your website, you can download [WP Dispensary](http://www.wordpress.org/plugins/wp-dispensary) from the official WordPress repository.
+If you're looking for a stable version to use with your website, you can download [WP Dispensary](http://www.wordpress.org/plugins/wp-dispensary) from the official WordPress repository, or you can view the [releases](https://github.com/deviodigital/wp-dispensary/releases) here on Github.

 ### Features Overview